Pre-pandemic, every time stress in teaching came up in the press, the same claims about causes were fired off:

 - Greatly increased top-down pressure to ‘perform’ (i.e. achieve strong sets of results) with pay increases often at stake

-- Having to manage challenging behaviour from students with little support from other teachers or senior staff
+- Having to manage challenging behaviour from students, whether onsite or online, with little support from other teachers or senior staff

 So let’s talk about behaviour.

-Its easy to see from that sketch how stress could come into the picture.
-The very experience of stress is a response to suspected sources of danger, an activation of your fight/flight response.
-It goes without saying that being immersed in such an environment would have your stress reflexes firing at all levels.
-Some may continue to insist that this is just a teething problem for new teachers – they get better at managing behaviour, students get used to them, the issue settles down with the slow march of professional development.
+It is easy to see from that simple sketch how stress might come into the picture.
+The very experience of stress is a response to suspected sources of danger (these days, with a hefty side order of global pandemic), and an activation of your fight/flight response.
+It goes without saying that being immersed in such an environment will have anyone’s stress reflexes firing at all levels.
+Some in the sector may insist that this is just a teething problem for new teachers in new situations – that teachers will get better at managing behaviour in their own time, that students will get used to them, and that issue will settle down with the slow but steady march of continued professional development.

 Well, that all depends.

-I suspect many teachers, new and old, are highly reluctant to confess to having difficulties with behaviour management.
+Many teachers and supply teachers, new and old, are reluctant to confess to having difficulties with behaviour management, even within today’s strained working conditions.
 Admitting to not being able to control a class seems to many like pleading guilty to failing in your most basic duty as a teacher – to keep students safe and civil so they can learn.
-The feeling of shame must be all the greater if you’ve been teaching for a while and may feel that you really ‘ought to know better’.
-And yet making such an admission to other teachers, senior or otherwise, is the first step towards getting the help and support needed.
+The feeling of shame must be all the greater if you’ve been teaching for a while and may feel that you really “ought to know better.”
+And yet, making such an admission to other teachers – senior or otherwise – is the first step towards getting the help and support needed.

-So oftentimes the issue goes undiagnosed, unconfronted.
+So often the issue goes undiagnosed and unconfronted.
 I’ve known many teachers over the years whose first move when asked about a class they’re struggling with is to make excuses for the group, suggesting that they’re being loud and boisterous because of some specific instruction.
-As in an abusive relationship, this is always a sure sign of some sort of trauma.

-The other background issue for confronting the problem is that senior teachers in schools, whether they inhabit the leadership team or middle-management, often don’t experience such issues with behaviour management.
+The other background issue when it comes to confronting the problem is that senior teachers in schools, whether it’s the leadership team or middle management, often don’t experience such issues with behaviour management.
 Sometimes that’s because they’re skilled, seasoned hands who know exactly how to control a class.
-But actually a lot of the time its for much more arbitrary reasons – often its because they’ve been in school a lot longer, students know them well and they wander the corridors with the unabashed confidence of someone whose right at home.
-Just as much of the time it’s the simple fact that they’re senior, with titles and other visible privileges.
-Young people are highly sensitive to hierarchy and grasp quickly that those high up the food chain are the ones you need to check yourself around.
+A lot of the time it’s for more arbitrary reasons – perhaps because they’ve been in school for much longer, students know them well, and they wander the corridors with the unabashed confidence of someone who’s right at home.
+But just as much of the time it’s the simple fact that they’re senior, with titles and other visible privileges.
+Young people are highly sensitive to hierarchy, and grasp quickly that those high up the food chain are the ones you need to check yourself around.

-Its easy from such a stance for there to be a huge gulf between how senior and junior staff experience behaviour in a school.
-Given that the former articulate a school’s issues and make the relevant decisions about what direction to move the school in, we can see how behaviour as a cause of stress would go unacknowledged – those who speak for the profession often don’t realise the gravity of the issue.
+It’s easy when viewing things from this stance to see a huge gulf between how senior and junior staff experience behaviour in a school.
+Given that the former articulate a school’s issues and make the relevant decisions about what direction to move the school in, we can see how behaviour as a cause of stress might go unacknowledged – since those who speak for the profession often don’t realise the gravity of the issue.